axivo/opencore/INSTALL.md

 #### Misc Boot

-This is an example of a `Boot` dictionary with the OpenCanopy bootpicker showing only when `Esc` key is pressed, on a black screen:
+This is an example of a `Misc Boot` dictionary with OpenCanopy bootpicker showing only when `Esc` key is pressed, on a black screen:

 ```python
 Misc = {